mu-ni/memo/bq/14principles.md

 - Tell me about a time when you gave a simple solution to a complex problem.
   1. Intellij -> lombok(annotation), fluent style, simple and clear
   2. zookeeper retry & timeout: easy to make mistakes -> curator
-  3. http -> rpc
+  3. http -> rpc, grpc/brpc, protobuf

-- Tell me about a time when you invented something/Tell me a time when you created an innovative product/Most challenging project? that is exactly my current project, major contributor I started my current project one year ago from scratch idea from my manager, he worked with delivery team for a long time, and know their requirements
+- Tell me about a time when you invented something
+- Tell me a time when you created an innovative product
+- Most challenging project?
+  that is exactly my current project, major contributor I started my current project one year ago from scratch idea from my manager, he worked with delivery team for a long time, and know their requirements